herodotdigital/country_codes_info/README.md

 There are two main ways to use this package.

 ### 1. Default by using device region
 This will allow you to fetch the region of the underlying platform and display the data accordingly.
-Very handy if you use along with the `DialCodeFormatter` to provide integration with dial codes formatter, on phone `TextFormField`s in a `Form`, for example.

 Assuming an **en-US** region based revice.
 ```